Last Updated on 27th August 2022 by Mike@bitaboutbritain

-Though joined with England by an Act of Union in 1535 (see here for a bit about Welsh history), Wales is a country in its own right and maintains a distinct identity.
+Though joined with England since 1535 (see here for a bit about Welsh history), Wales is a country in its own right and maintains a distinct identity.
 A casual glance at a map will illustrate this; the place names are largely Celtic in origin – and, for visitors, that’s one of the exciting bits.
 This was the land that the Saxons never conquered and, unlike the majority of Britain, Wales has retained place names rooted in an ancient British past.
 So, here you are entering Cymru – the land of the Cymry – fellow countrymen.
 Wales is officially bilingual – more than 20% of the population speak Welsh – Cymraeg – and road signs are in both Welsh and English.
 The population of Wales is around 3 million; there are 10.2 million sheep.

 Wales is a country of mountains, forests and coastline.
 It is the only country in the world that has a path along its entire coast (the All Wales Coast Path).
 So, if you’re minded to, you can walk around 870 miles from Queensferry in the north to Chepstow in the south.
 Or you could go the other way round, though of course that’s uphill.
 There are three national parks – the Pembrokeshire Coast, Brecon Beacons (much loved by Britain’s armed forces for training) and Snowdonia.
 You can get a train up Mount Snowdon if you want; there’s even a slightly tacky café at the top.
 It seems a shame to do this to the highest mountain in the country (3,560 feet), the second highest in Britain, with so much beauty around it.
 But it’s great if you’ve got lazy kids.
-A favourite uncle of mine holidayed again and again on the Gower Peninsula – not far from Swansea and an officially designated Area of Outstanding Natural Beauty.
+A favourite uncle of mine holidayed again and again on the Gower Peninsula – not far from Swansea and the UK’s first officially designated Area of Outstanding Natural Beauty.
 The Pembrokeshire Coast National Park claims to have 50 beaches to choose from and must be on anyone’s list to visit; a bit like Cornwall, but quieter.
 Apart from the stunning scenery, the Preseli Mountains, which are part of the Park, contain one of the entrances to Annwn, the Celtic underworld.
 Obviously, everyone should go there.
 Pembrokeshire it is also renowned for its wildlife, including seals, dolphins and whales.

-So, 10 places to think about:
+So, 10 random places to think about: